A stunning photo of a student praying at the Grotto at The University of Notre Dame has gone viral...

 As Lent approaches, we all have an opportunity to change what will become of us by directing our thoughts to good and beautiful things.
 Like God.

 Actor John Mahoney died and I've learned something about him that makes me like him even more.

 My current weakness is actually a tremendous blessing.
 Suffering can be good for you.
 It is for me.
 Please read with an open mind.

 A chance encounter leads to a man re-examining his own views on goulash and how to make it.

 It's EASY to enjoy winter if you just have an open mind and an open heart.

 It's not an exaggeration to say that I'm fighting for my life.
 The wisdom from an old business adage has been one of my best weapons.
-Here is how I'm winning the battle.
+Here's how I'm winning the battle.